-Changes made to governance at the College as a result of these reviews and the impact of these on the effectiveness of governance include:
+Changes made to governance at the College during 2023/24 and the impact of these on the effectiveness of governance include:

-- The use of a Link Trustee Scheme and agreed protocol which links a Trustee to a department of their choosing enabling them to gain a greater understanding of that particular curriculum area or a specific aspect of Teaching, Learning and Assessment to achieve a greater understanding of the strengths and weaknesses of the College.
-The Trustee Scheme has continued throughout 2021/22 to great effect and will continue to roll forward into 2022/23. - Staff and Student enrichment Staff and Student Focus Groups were held in December 2021 and in May 2022.
-A whole Board presentation took place in May 2022 on Student & Staff Wellbeing. - Periodic updates are given to Trustees to remind them of their responsibilities as Trustees and Directors together with ongoing training to ensure they are fully conversant with their responsibilities.
-Successful Trustee training has been achieved through the SFCA and NGA Governance webinar training programme which provides comprehensive sector insights.
-Whole Board face to face training also took place in January 2022 with the Board undertaking training on Safeguarding and OFSTED.
-All Trustees also completed the online Safeguarding module operated by Cylix (certified CPD) together with online Prevent Awareness training run by HM Government.
+- The continued promotion of the Link Trustee Scheme and agreed protocol which links a Trustee to a department of their choosing enabling them to gain a greater understanding of that particular curriculum area or a specific aspect of Teaching, Learning and Assessment to achieve a greater understanding of the strengths and weaknesses of the College. - Student enrichment/Learner Voice Student Focus Groups were held in November 2023 and July 2024 between SU representatives and Board members and without management present - A Staff focus group was held in July 2023 between members of staff and the Chair of the Board, again without management present. - Periodic updates are given to Trustees to remind them of their responsibilities as Trustees and Directors together with ongoing training to ensure they are fully conversant with their responsibilities.
+Successful Trustee training has been achieved through the SFCA webinar training programme which provides comprehensive sector insights.
+Whole Board face to face training also took place in January 2024 with the Board concentrating on the support available for both teachers and students in the form of a presentation on the training and support provided to Early Careers Teachers and trainee teachers; and in respect of students, the enrichment programme run across the College and the pastoral provision available.

+All Trustees are asked to complete annually an online Safeguarding module (certified CPD) together with online Prevent Awareness training run by HM Government at least once every three years.